oaPiet/project-generator/README.md

 eval $(minikube -p minikube docker-env)
 ```

 - Create a local database:

+### For the next step I recommend using a database in the cloud (Digital Ocean, GCP, AWS) or a stateful application, since ngrok has complications with the TCP protocol and you may have a timeout.

 ```shell script
 docker-compose -f docker-compose.yml up -d
 ```